Latest articles about the Faraday area

 Faraday Green News

-Local Green Party volunteers will be hand-delivering Faraday Green News to thousands of letterboxes across the ward in late February and early March 2018.
+Local Green Party volunteers hand-deliver Faraday Green News to thousands of letterboxes across the ward.
 You can view a PDF copy below.

 Faraday ward candidates

-The Green Party candidates for Faraday ward in the Southwark Council elections on Thursday 3rd May 2018 will include Ignas Galvelis and Liba Hoskin.
+The Green Party candidates for the Walworth ward of Faraday in the Southwark Council elections on Thursday 3rd May 2018 are Ignas Galvelis, Liba Hoskin and Liam Hennessy.

 Ignas Galvelis is a longtime supporter of the Green Party.
 He has participated in green campaigns in London, Southwark as well as Bristol.
 He is standing in Faraday ward to fight for the rights of Aylesbury Estate and other social tenants, local leaseholders and to address the local concerns of health, environmental pollution and social inequality.
 Ignas has built and maintained technologies to help solve medical and environmental challenges.
 He volunteered in environmental and technological non-profit Focus Fusion Society for more than a decade and helped raise money for critical research components to provide an alternative clean, green and plentiful energy source to address the social issue of energy poverty.
 Ignas profoundly cares about universal social and environmental equality and putting people before profits.
 [Read more...]